 Malaysia: Shares open flat on Friday

-MALAYSIA share prices open flat on Friday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 0.410 point to 1658.420.
+MALAYSIA share prices open flat on Friday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 0.080 point to 1677.680.

 Sign up for BT Newsletters